craig8196/the-river-protocol/README.md

 ## C Implementation Dependencies
 * libc
 * OS provided UDP socket interface
-* libcares: For DNS resolution.
+* libcares: For DNS resolution, can be omitted for direct IP and custom builds.
 * libsodium: For security.